-My professor challenged me and my team to explore the design challenges of interactive systems on AI enabled Assistive Technology.
-We were to select a user with a physical or mental disability, conduct field research, and drive the design process based on insights from the field research to come up with technology that improves the user's accessibility of everyday life.
-My role in this project involved developing the interface, visuals, and wireframes for the app as well as conducting the primary and secondary research for the project.
+My professor challenged me and my team to explore the design challenges of interactive systems on AI enabled Assistive Technology for a user with a physical or mental disability to improve the user's everyday life.
+My role in this project involved developing the interface, visuals, and wireframes for the mobile application as well as conducting primary and secondary research for the project.

 Haley is a 20 year old college student suffering from Type 1 Diabetes.
 Being diagnosed only 2 years ago, Haley experienced a sudden lifestyle change that permanently damaged her mental health.

 Our user constantly struggles to manage her mental health and diabetes through her outdated and bulky insulin device; the device's awkward design and complex use affect the user's mental health, constantly reminding her of the ever-present disease.